KaarelP2rtel/panasonic-hbtn/README.md

 depmod -a
 modprobe panasonic-hbtn
 ```
 Then try out if those buttons are in working order.

 Finally,
 ```bash
 update-initramfs -u
 ```

-Tested with CF-19C MK1 with Ubuntu 15.10 i386 desktop.
+Tested with FZ-M1 mk1 with Debian stretch with kernel 4.9.0-8-amd64.